stdlib-js/stdlib/docs/style-guides/javascript/README.md

 <!-- <rule> -->

-### R: Use PascalCase for constructors and classes
+### Rule: Use PascalCase for constructors and classes

 ##### Reason